Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Best 1P Tent for Te Araroa

-Best 2P tent for Te Araroa
+Best 2P Tent for Te Araroa

-Read the full review of the Best Ultralight Thru Hiking Tents
+Read More: Best Ultralight Thru Hiking Tents

 Best Backpack for Te Araroa

 The best backpack for the Te Araroa will be lightweight and have enough capacity to carry all your food and gear for up to around 5 days.
 For most lightweight thru hikers a 50 litre pack will be enough.
-Some hikers that have not committed to carrying a lightweight and compact load may need a slightly bigger sized pack.
+Some hikers who have not committed to carrying a lightweight and compact load may need a slightly bigger pack.

-Read the review of the Best Thru Hiking Backpacks
+Read More: Best Thru Hiking Backpacks

 Best Sleeping Bag for Te Araroa

-- Macpac Dragonfly 400 | -5C – 731g
+- Macpac Dragonfly 400

-Read the full reviews of the Best Ultralight Sleeping Bags
+Read More: Best Ultralight Sleeping Bags

 Best Ultralight Quilts for Te Araroa

-- Sea to Summit Ember EB3 Quilt – 14F – 25F / -10C/-4C – 25.5oz / 725g
+- Sea to Summit Ember 30F Quilt

-- Enlightened Equipment Revelation – 20F / -7C – 22.5oz / 639g
+- Enlightened Equipment Revelation 20F

-Read the full reviews of the Best Ultralight Thru Hiking Quilts
+Read More: Best Ultralight Thru Hiking Quilts

 Best Sleeping Mat for Te Araroa